marcinwiacek/pl1/readme.md

-Sep 2024: first working milestone / gen with project 9 (including MMU, process creating, deleting & interrupts) and totally new MMU with complexity access equal n (n=number of assigned process pages divided by one MMU page size, which gives even 1 with small processes) with project 10.
+Sep 2024: first working milestone / gen with project 9 (including MMU, process creating, deleting & interrupts) and totally new MMU with complexity access equal n (n=number of assigned process pages divided by single MMU page size, which gives 1 with small processes) with project 10.

 June 2024: first work with real FPGA (Artix-7 Nexys Video)